Drug & Alcohol Rehab Dorset & Near Dorset

 Heroin causes a psychological addiction as well as a physical addiction, meaning that a medical heroin detox will be required when you first enter rehab.

 Heroin withdrawal can be dangerous, with side effects lasting weeks or months.
 Vomiting, diarrhoea, intense cravings, palpitations, and involuntary bodily movements are likely.
-That is why a medically-assisted detox is essential for heroin withdrawal.
+That is why a medically-assisted detox in rehab is essential for heroin withdrawal.

 In extreme cases, heroin withdrawal can cause heart attacks or strokes.
+Rehab staff will help to keep you safe.

 Overcome your heroin addiction with the help of a drug rehab in Dorset – call our expert team today on 0800 088 66 86